-Our development land team takes a lot of pride in being a source of accurate market information, insight and guidance for our clients, both residential developers and development land owners alike.
+Our team of development land specialists take a lot of pride in being a source of accurate market information, insight and guidance for our clients, both residential developers and development land owners alike.
 Candidly, this has made the past couple months challenging as the reality is that there is an overwhelming shortage of meaningful data upon which to base strategic advice and far too many variables in the equation to be able to define a root cause.

 Was it Just Summer?